TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotcreate/compute-cannotcreate-allocationerror.md

 # I received an allocation failure

-4 out of 5 customers resolved their allocation failure issue using below steps:<br>
+4 out of 5 customers resolved their allocation failure issue using the below steps.<br>

 ## **Recommended Steps**